Oak Doors vs Pine Doors

 How Much Do Oak Doors Cost?

-Overall, oak doors are a cost-effective choice, especially when you compare their great durability and longevity with the price paid.
+Overall, oak interior doors are a cost-effective choice, especially when you compare their great durability and longevity with the price paid.
 Typically, oak doors cost anywhere between £90 and £150 but can be more expensive depending on style, glazing, custom sizing and other varying factors.

 At Doordeals, our collection of oak doors starts at £92 (at the time of writing) with our Oak Belize, a solid core oak door with contemporary vertical panelling.